-Original Story: Seeing a movie in theaters is such a fun experience, but for children with sensory processing disorders, autism, and other special needs, as well as those who aren't big fans of the dark or a lot of noise, the cinema isn't the most comfortable place to be.
-Because every child and their family should be able to enjoy a brand-new movie in theaters, Regal Cinemas is introducing the My Way Matinee program, a sensory-friendly movie-going experience that will feature lower sounds and brighter lights in the theaters.
+Seeing a movie in theaters is such a fun experience, but for children with sensory processing disorders, autism, and other special needs, as well as those who aren't big fans of the dark or a lot of noise, the cinema isn't the most comfortable place to be.
+Because every child and their family should be able to enjoy a brand-new movie in theaters, Regal Cinemas introduced the My Way Matinee program, a sensory-friendly movie-going experience that features lower sounds and brighter lights in the theaters.

-In addition to the volume and lighting adjustments, those visiting the theaters for these once-a-month showings will be able to dance, sing, and shout along with the characters in the films.
-Each My Way Matinee show will begin at 10:30 a.m. local time, and the best news?
-Tickets will only cost $6.50.
+In addition to the volume and lighting adjustments, those visiting the theaters for these once-a-month showings are able to dance, sing, and shout along with the characters in the films.
+Each My Way Matinee show begins at 10:30 a.m. local time, and the best news?
+Tickets only cost $6.50.

 "Regal strives to be 'The Best Place to Watch a Movie,' and that means creating positive, lasting memories for all moviegoers," Sandra Heinig, director of public relations at Regal, said in a press release.
 "We are continually expanding this program to include even more theaters, because we want every movie fan to feel comfortable and have fun at Regal."